BahaiCalendar/BadiCalPHP/README.md

 ### Methods
 **year($formatted)**
-@param bool formatted - will pad the output with a zero
+@param bool formatted - [OPTIONAL, default=false] will pad the output with a zero
 @return the year

-**year($formatted)**
-@param bool formatted - will pad the output with a zero
-@return the year

 **month($formatted)**
-@param bool formatted - will pad the output with a zero
+@param bool formatted - [OPTIONAL, default=false] will pad the output with a zero
 @return the month

 **monthName()**
 @return the name of the month according to the appropriate calendar

 **day($formatted)**
-@param bool formatted - will pad the output with a zero
+@param bool formatted - [OPTIONAL, default=false] will pad the output with a zero
 @return the day

 ### Properties